-With this in mind, Kennedy and the NCSC established May as Senior Citizens month as a way to promote awareness about these concerns, and to acknowledge their contributions.
+With this in mind, Kennedy and the NCSC established May as Senior Citizens month to promote awareness about these concerns and acknowledge their contributions.

 Later, when President Lyndon B. Johnson signed the Older Americans Act into law in 1965, May officially became Older Americans Month.

-The Older Americans Act built upon Kennedy’s initiative accordingly, making significant strides in increasing awareness and fostering community engagement.
+The Older Americans Act was built upon Kennedy’s initiative, significantly increasing awareness and fostering community engagement.

 Additionally, the bill created a definitive, positive change for older Americans, such as financial and federal aid for the country’s aging population.
 Furthermore, it also:

-- Created the Administration on Agency, the first federal department to focus on the problems facing seniors.
+- Created the Administration on Agency, the first federal department to focus on seniors’ problems.

 - Laid the foundation for Medicare

-Since then, every president acknowledges May as well as the contributions of older adults.
+Since then, every president has acknowledged May as well as the contributions of older adults.

-This year’s presidential Proclamation on Older Americans Month focuses on the struggles facing older Americans during the coronavirus outbreak and brings attention to the dangers of social isolation and loneliness.
+This year’s presidential Proclamation on Older Americans Month focuses on older Americans’ struggles during the coronavirus outbreak and brings attention to the dangers of social isolation and loneliness.

 Here is an excerpt from President Trump’s 2020 proclamation: